 Alderfer’s ERG model differs from Maslow’s theories of motivation because Alderfer believed you could motivate and work towards multiple needs simultaneously.
 He also didn’t think you needed to fully satiate one need before moving to the next.
 Rather, he explained that human motivations are more fluid and one need may take priority over another at different times in our lives.
 Also, we can see these ERG levels increase and decrease over time.

-Richard Ryan and Edward Deci were psychologists at the University of Rochester fascinated with theories of motivation and destined to make a big impact on their field.
-For the last 30 years, they’ve developed and evolved self-determination theory (SDT) into a powerful predictor of human behaviours.
+Richard Ryan and Edward Deci were psychologists at the University of Rochester who were fascinated with theories of motivation and destined to make a significant impact on their field.
+For 30 years, they’ve developed and evolved self-determination theory (SDT) into a powerful predictor of human behaviours.

 Intrinsic motivation is internal drivers like the need to know more and be independent.
 External motivators are things like titles, money and awards.
 With SDT’s theories of motivation people are more driven by internal motivators than external ones in the pursuit of self-determination.
 So, the core motivators in SDT are intrinsic rather than extrinsic.
 These are grouped into: